hardening/UWAC/README.md

 most application may don't care);
 * an event system that looks like the X11 one.
 With extra bonus that you will be notified when it's a good idea to update graphical content for a frame;
+* supports for XDG, fullscreen and IVI shells;

 # Dependencies